-NOTE: Those approved for the Fall semester subsidy should receive the Bursar credit mid-November and mid- April for the Spring semester.
+NOTE: Those approved for the subsidy should receive the Bursar credit mid-November for the Fall semester or mid- April for the Spring semester.
 Applicants will be notified by email when it is available on your Bursar account.

 It is a financial assistance program provided by the Division of Student Affairs to assist full-time graduate students who have a child under the age of 6 with the cost of childcare.
 Students can apply for the subsidy in the Fall and Spring Semesters.
 The maximum amount is $200 per semester for eligible applicants.

 $200 per eligible student per semester (fall and spring only).
 The subsidy is limited to one per student, not per child.